 Generate and export certificates for Point-to-Site connections using MakeCert

 Point-to-Site connections use certificates to authenticate.
 This article shows you how to create a self-signed root certificate and generate client certificates using MakeCert.
-If you are looking for Point-to-Site configuration steps, such as how to upload root certificates, select one of the 'Configure Point-to-Site' articles from the following list:
+If you are looking for different certificate instructions, see Certificates - PowerShell or Certificates - Linux.

 While we recommend using the Windows 10 PowerShell steps to create your certificates, we provide these MakeCert instructions as an optional method.
 The certificates that you generate using either method can be installed on any supported client operating system.
 However, MakeCert has the following limitation:

 - MakeCert is deprecated.
 This means that this tool could be removed at any point.
 Any certificates that you already generated using MakeCert won't be affected when MakeCert is no longer available.
 MakeCert is only used to generate the certificates, not as a validating mechanism.

 The following steps show you how to create a self-signed certificate using MakeCert.
 These steps are not deployment-model specific.
 They are valid for both Resource Manager and classic.

 After installation, you can typically find the makecert.exe utility under this path: 'C:\Program Files (x86)\Windows Kits\10\bin<arch>'.
 Although, it's possible that it was installed to another location.
 Open a command prompt as administrator and navigate to the location of the MakeCert utility.
 You can use the following example, adjusting for the proper location:

 Create and install a certificate in the Personal certificate store on your computer.
 The following example creates a corresponding .cer file that you upload to Azure when configuring P2S.
 Replace 'P2SRootCert' and 'P2SRootCert.cer' with the name that you want to use for the certificate.
 The certificate is located in your 'Certificates - Current User\Personal\Certificates'.